yuukiflow/Arduino-Nvim/README.md

-# CURRENT STATE = BROKEN
-trying to implement the lsp broke some things, working on it

 # An arduino IDE for neovim

 I've made this plugin to replicate the functionnality of [Arduino IDE](https://www.arduino.cc/en/Software/ArduinoIDE) in neovim.
 It's a work in progress and I'm open to any feedback.